-- Have Scouts pack all their belongings except those needed Friday night and Saturday morning. - Pack all troop gear. - Check to make sure you received the correct number of participant's patches. - Complete the camp evaluation and reserve your spot for next year.
+- Pack all belongings and prepare for Saturday morning checkout. - Check to make sure you received any patches and/or merit badge documentation for the week's accomplishments. - Complete the camp evaluation and reserve your spot for next year.

 SPECIFIC GEAR NEEDED FOR SPADE RANCH ADVENTURE: